-- Railroad Excursions, outdoor and Indoor Museum and private railroad car rental.
+- The historical park celebrating the 1774 Battle of Point Pleasant and Mansion House Museum that was built in 1796.
+There is no admission fee.
 This facility is included in "A Guide to Accessible Recreation in West Virginia."
 Please check the Guide or the site for information on accessibility.
 Please note - a self-reporting survey was used to compile the information in this Guide; every attempt was made to verify the accuracy of the information but West Virginia Division of Tourism is not responsible for errors or inaccuracies.

 - Enjoy historic buildings, a museum, a working oil derrick, a one-room schoolhouse and a large antique mall.

 - This building is reported to be the first ever dedicated to black veterans.
 It also served as an important recreational and cultural center for black and white communities in the booming Southern West Virginia coalfields.
 On the National Register of Historic Places.

 - The Indirect Artillery Firing method, later used around the world, was first used by Confederate Sergeant Milton W. Humphreys on May 19–20, 1863.
 During the Civil War, both Union and the Confederates came along the old Giles, Fayette and Kanawha Turnpike to attack Fayetteville.
 A cemetery for the Confederate dead is located at the Fleshman’s Farm.

 - The Wheeling National Heritage Area preserves and celebrates the city's dramatic setting, resources, and history, including its role as the birthplace of the state of West Virginia during the Civil War.

 - Open From Memorial Day through Labor Day daily 10 AM to 5 PM Special Programs - Walking tours Exhibits - Restored passenger depot, historic furnishings, exhibits of interaction between coal miners and railroad, abandoned buildings in Thurmond townsite.